investindex/Advanced/README.md

 <img src="https://github.com/investindex/Advanced/blob/main/TQQQ.png" width="631" height="540"/>
 </p>

+From inception to its lowest point in 2002, QQQ fell by 60.7%.
+TQQQ would have experienced a decline of about 99.5% in the same period.
+From its peak, QQQ drew down by 83.0%, while TQQQ would have fallen by about 99.94%.
+TQQQ investors would have lost virtually everything, and the fund arguably would have closed down due to lack of assets.
+Had TQQQ been launched alongside QQQ and stayed open, the return since inception of QQQ would be superior to that of TQQQ.

-Not only do options offer a different form of leverage, but they permit far more diversification than leveraged ETFs, which tend to be focused on very popular indices like the S&P 500 and the Nasdaq 100.
+An investor seeking high expected return _could_ allocate a small fraction of their portfolio to a leveraged ETF, and rebalance when its weight deviates significantly from its intended weight.
+But as I'll explain in the next section, I think options offer a preferable form of leverage.
+They also permit far more diversification than leveraged ETFs, which tend to be focused on very popular indices like the [S&P 500](https://www.proshares.com/our-etfs/leveraged-and-inverse/upro/) and the Nasdaq 100.

 &nbsp;